Marked length spectra of Gromov hyperbolic space: Main idea: length relation

-\end{lemma} With this lemma in mind, we proceed to outline the primary relation. \begin{proposition} Let $\Gamma$ be a group.
-Given an isometric action of $\Gamma$ on a non-trivial $\delta$-Gromov hyperbolic space $(X,d)$ which is dense at infinity.
-Let $\gamma\in \Gamma$ act hyperbolicly on $X$, and $c$ be the rough Busemann cocycle for the action.
+\end{lemma} With this lemma in mind, we proceed to outline the primary relation mentioned at the start of the section. \begin{proposition} Let $\Gamma$ be a group.
+Given a non-elementary isometric action of $\Gamma$ on a non-trivial $\delta$-Gromov hyperbolic space $(X,d)$, let $\gamma\in \Gamma$ act as a hyperbolic isometry on $X$, and let $c$ be the rough Busemann cocycle for the action.
 For any $\eta\in \Gamma$ such that $\eta\gamma^+\neq \gamma^-$, we have,